michael-freling/michael-freling.github.io/content/docs/blender.md

 Questions to me is
 - Can an action be created for multiple objects? - It looks no.
 - Is there any way to combine actions of multiple objects and use them? - I cannot find it.
+- If one action starts from the locations of the end of another action
+    - No smart way.
+Some people recommended to use Delta transform in [this answer](https://blender.stackexchange.com/questions/223194/creating-actions-based-on-local-location-rotation-scale-of-an-object) or [this answer](https://blender.stackexchange.com/questions/139234/how-to-change-an-action-starting-position).